Sinahal, Mayan Midwife

 With Doña Rafa Kan Ake, Doña Crispina Euan Chel

-Sinahal, Mayan Midwife, directed by Glenny Torres, offers an intimate portrait of Doña Crispina and Doña Rafaela, experienced Mayan midwives whose herbalist knowledge and tactile approaches to prenatal care—likened to “ultrasounds with their hands”—highlight ancestral medical practices deeply embedded in community life.
+Sinahal, Mayan Midwife, directed by Gleny Torres, offers an intimate portrait of Doña Crispina and Doña Rafaela, experienced Mayan midwives whose herbalist knowledge and tactile approaches to prenatal care—likened to “ultrasounds with their hands”—highlight ancestral medical practices deeply embedded in community life.

 Operating predominantly in Yucatán towns such as Mérida, Chumbec, Hocabá, Celestún, and Progreso, they serve both local residents and foreigners seeking natural childbirth.